 Smartphone cameras have evolved from being convenient to super powerful.
-And the Android-powered Samsung Galaxy S7 Edge is our favorite.
-But hardware doesn't tell the whole story.
-Android phone owners have the flexibility to choose from a wide array of camera apps, with features such as multiple shot modes, composition overlays, steady shot helpers, editing tools and post-processing special effects.
+And the Galaxy S8 and S8+ from Samsung sport our favorite smartphone cameras.
+But hardware doesn't tell the whole story: Android phone owners have the flexibility to choose from a wide array of camera apps, with features such as multiple shot modes, composition overlays, steady shot helpers, editing tools and post-processing special effects.
 From premium, feature packed options to free and lightweight tools, these are the best Android camera apps.

 Camera Zoom FX offers a clean interface loaded with features and settings.
 The app comes with multiple shot modes, such as burst, timed, voice activated and a steady shot helper.
 There are further settings for ISO, HDR, brightness, saturation, hardware button controls, composition overlays and more.
 The app also comes with photo editing tools for applying effects such as color transformations, tilt-shift and more, which can be displayed in real time as you shoot or applied later through post-processing.
 The app continues to add features, such as support for RAW file formats and Camera2 API manual camera controls where the device supports it.